sizhang92/FINAL-KDD16/README.md

 Please refer to the demo code file demo.m and the descriptions in each file for the detailed information

 ## Reference
-Si Zhang, Hanghang Tong.
-FINAL: Fast Attributed Network Alignment.
-22nd ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2016.
-(Oral Presentation)
+Zhang, Si, and Hanghang Tong.
+"FINAL: Fast Attributed Network Alignment."
+Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
+ACM, 2016.